gberaudo/scrumtools/README.md

 ## Tools

-### jisprint
+### jisprint/get-single-sprint

-Jisprint let's you extract sprint informations from JIRA, which is particularily useful for retrospectives.
+Jisprint get-single-sprint let's you extract sprint informations from JIRA, which is particularily useful for retrospectives.
+It displays the list of cards, with their spent time and number of storypoints.
+Only the worklogs started during the sprint span are considered.
+A sprint starts at 00:00:00 the day of the planning and finishes at 23:59:59 the day before the demo.

 - getting the sprint id